Student Spotlight: Nadeem Wali

 Nadeem Wali, a junior majoring in Civil Engineering at the University of California, Berkeley, recently participated in the Berkeley Method of Entrepreneurship Bootcamp (BMoE).
 Hosted by UC Berkeley Sutardja Center for Entrepreneurship and Technology (SCET), the BMoE offers students the chance to develop entrepreneurial skills through intensive workshops, collaborative teambuilding brainstorming sessions, and mentorship meetings with SCET faculty and Silicon Valley industry experts.

 This summer, BMoE also included a student competition for most innovative idea related to entrepreneurship and product creation.
 Nadeem and his team developed an idea to create a technology-integrated climbing helmet: researching its market value, potential for growth, cost of production, and distribution, and even formulating a physical prototype.
 Impressively, judges comprised of SCET faculty and representatives from Apple, Twitter, and Visa, awarded Nadeem’s team first place out of 13 teams.

-Said Nadeem, “The Berkeley Method of Entrepreneurship Bootcamp pushed me to grow both academically and personally, and helped me get to know and develop my entrepreneurial self.”
+“The Berkeley Method of Entrepreneurship Bootcamp pushed me to grow both academically and personally, and helped me get to know and develop my entrepreneurial self," said Nadeem.
 He noted that working under the supervision of many skilled mentors provided him with an experience of what it is to work in the competitive environment of new venture creation.